 Even if you don’t have a current glasses prescription, it’s no problem.
 They do eye exams right there in the store for free — with or without an appointment, so you’re covered.
 I love the concept of being able to get trendy glasses affordably and fast.

-Let’s talk about the stores.
+Let’s talk about the stores if you’re looking for cheap glasses in France.
 The stores are brightly lit with a clean, minimalist vibe, and the employees are attentive and friendly.
 All of the frames are nicely organized on wooden tables for you to try on instead of on vertical displays like many optician shops.
 The store design almost reminded me of an Apple Store.

 Stand-up mirrors on each table let you take a peek at yourself.
 Upon walking in, I was greeted by an employee with an iPad who registered my name and explained the Lunettes Pour Tous concept.